bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 - `H` toggles hidden content.

+- `R` reloads the directory under the cursor, use this to update *fern* with filesystem changes that occur outside Vim.

 - `m` marks entry for bulk operations such as deletion or opening.

-- `r` reloads the directory under the cursor, use this to update *fern* with filesystem changes that occur outside Vim.

 - `s` and `v` opens files in horizontal or vertical splits.